sinamps/bf-compiler/README.md

 A compiler for the brainf**k language.

+## How to use optimizations:
+- Use `python bf2x86-64opt.py ../benches/hello.b` for no optimizations
+- Use `python bf2x86-64opt.py ../benches/hello.b --o-simpleloops` for only simple loops optimizations
+- Use `python bf2x86-64opt.py ../benches/hello.b --o-scanloops` for scan loops optimizations
+- Use `python bf2x86-64opt.py ../benches/hello.b -O` for both optimizations

 ## How to compile and run:
 1. First compile the C wrapper which calls the BF main after allocating the tape:
     - `gcc -c bf_wrapper.c -o bf_wrapper.o`